MicrosoftDocs/dynamics-365-project-operations/articles/environment/lite-apply-demo-setup-config-data.md

 _**Lite deployment - deal to proforma invoicing_

+## Prerequisites
+1. Provisioned a CE environment for Project Operations

+## Instructions

 1. Download the [Master Data Package](https://download.microsoft.com/download/3/4/1/341bf279-a64f-4baa-af31-ce624859b518/ProjOpsSampleSetupData%20-%20CE%20only%20CMT.zip).
 2. Navigate to the folder *ProjOpsDemoDataSetupAndMaster - Integrated CMT* and run the executable file, *DataMigrationUtility*.
 3. On page 1 of the Common Data Service Configuration Migration (CMT) Wizard, select **Import Data** and then select **Continue**.